Believing in accessibility for all

 9.0 Right to Repair

 Wolverhampton Homes will meet its legal requirements under the Right to Repair.
-The relevant statutory timescales are set out in Appendix A.

 10.0 Service Standards

-Wolverhampton Homes aims to;
+Wolverhampton Homes aims to:

-• Attend Emergency repairs within 24 Hours
+• Attend Emergency repairs within 24 hours

 11.0 Voids (Empty Homes)

-All new homes (excluding Mutual Exchanges) will be;
+All new homes (excluding Mutual Exchanges) will:

-• Free from mould
+• Be free from mould

 • Meet minimum statutory repair standards

-• Safe (no Category 1 hazards present)
+• Be Safe (no Category 1 hazards present)

 12.0 Interdependences and related policies